Close

 Updated:

 Charlotte Personal Injury Attorney Matthew R. Arnold of Arnold & Smith, PLLC answers the question “What can you sue for in a personal injury case?”
-A Pennsylvania high school security guard made headlines in April when he endured a knife in the chest while helping to apprehend a young…
+A personal injury attorney who has found himself on the other side of at least two lawsuits—as a defendant—says he does not like the…

 Updated: